A great way to introduce the leg yield is along the fence or wall of the arena.

 It is more helpful when a circle of thought shares their expertise instead of imposing it on all.

-What purpose does it serve and what will you gain
+What purpose does it serve and what will the horse and rider gain

-Why it is important
+Why it is important for the horse and rider

-Who it is meant for
+Who is the information meant for

-Absolute correct or self-promotion
+Correct or self-promotion

 Gasp!
 If this circle of thought becomes absolute correct, how long will it be before riding horses is deemed abusive and banned for all?